ABENDs in FTP Server Exits

-The PTFs for APAR PM59618 add a new restriction that can affect systems or vendor products that provide the FTCHKCMD.
-FTPOSTPR, or FTCHKJES exit routines.
-The fix that the APAR provides is to ensure that any changes made to the supplied scratch pad area before the USER and PASS commands are processed (before switching to the user's authority) would still be available in subsequent invocations of these exits.
-However, no control blocks created in the address space (private storage) by these exits will be carried across that authority switch, so any pointers to those areas that are stored in the scratch pad will be unusable (attempts to reference those addresses will have unpredictable results, likely a storage violation exception (S0C4)).
+The PTFs for APAR PM59618 (included in the base for z/OS 2.1) provide a fix to ensure that any changes made to the supplied scratch pad area before the USER and PASS commands are processed (before switching to the user's authority) would still be available in subsequent invocations of these exits.
+However, no control blocks created in the address space (private storage) by these exits will be carried across that authority switch, so any pointers to those areas that are stored in the scratch pad will be unusable.

 - Not create any such data areas until after the server has switched to the session's userid.